syncfusion-content/asp.net-core-docs/aspnet-core/Spreadsheet/Formatting.md

 #### Initial Load

-You can apply text format for a cell by specifying `style` property in cell data binding.
+You can apply text format for a cell by specifying `e-styles` property in cell data binding.
 The following code example describes the above behavior,

 {% highlight cshtml %}